Maze of Moonlight

-Maze of Moonlight is a novel written by Gael Baudino in 1993. t is the second in the Strands of Starlight tetralogy.
+Maze of Moonlight is a novel written by Gael Baudino in 1993.
+It is the second in the Strands of Starlight tetralogy.
 The other novels are Strands of Starlight, Shroud of Shadow, and Strands of Sunlight.

 Plot introduction

 The protagonist of Maze of Moonlight is Christopher delAurvre, Baron of Aurverelle and grandson of Roger delAurvre.
 The story picks up two generations after the end of Strands of Starlight during the time of the Western Schism.
-Christopher has been away on the Crusade of Nicopolis of 1396 CE.
+Christopher has been away on the Crusade of Nicopolis in 1396 CE.